ThwCorbin/war-game/planning/pseudo.md

 - if yes, `initializeGame()`
 - consider keeping game stats
-- else, `exchangeInsults()` directed at human, anti-war card game, console dweller and...
+- else, `exchangeInsults()` directed at human, antiwar-card-game, console dweller and...
 - ...do something???